 Marketing research relies on individual-level estimates to understand the rich heterogeneity that exists in consumers, firms, and products.
 While much of the literature focuses on capturing static cross-sectional heterogeneity, little research has been done on modeling dynamic heterogeneity, or the heterogeneous evolution of individual-level model parameters.
 In this work, we propose a novel framework for capturing the dynamics of heterogeneity, using individual-level, latent, Bayesian nonparametric Gaussian processes.
 Similar to standard heterogeneity specifications, our Gaussian Process Dynamic Heterogeneity (GPDH) specification models individual-level parameters as flexible variations around population-level trends, allowing for sharing of statistical information both across individuals and within individuals over time.
 This hierarchical structure provides precise individual-level insights regarding parameter dynamics.
 We show that GPDH nests existing heterogeneity specifications, and that not flexibly capturing individual-level dynamics may result in biased parameter estimates.
 Substantively, we apply GPDH to two problems: understanding preference dynamics, and modeling the evolution of online reviews.
 Across both applications, we find robust evidence of dynamic heterogeneity, and illustrate GPDH's rich managerial insights, with implications for targeting, pricing, and market structure analysis.

-Keywords: Dynamics, Heterogeneity, Bayesian nonparametrics, Gaussian processes, Choice models, Topic models
+Keywords: dynamics, heterogeneity, Bayesian nonparametrics, Gaussian processes, choice models, topic models, machine learning

 JEL Classification: C01, C11, C14, C23, M37